ramyakulkarni3007/portfolio-website/README.md

-﻿# portfolio-website
+Portfolio Website
 This repository contains the source code for my personal portfolio website.
-It showcases my education, work experience, projects and skills.
+It showcases my projects, skills, and professional experience.

+Features
+Home: Introduction and overview of my profile.
+Projects: Detailed showcase of my projects with descriptions and links.
+Skills: A comprehensive list of my technical and professional skills.
+About Me: Background, education, and professional journey.
+Contact: Contact form and social media links.
 Technologies Used
 HTML
 CSS
 JavaScript
 How to View
-Clone the repository and open index.html in your browser to view the website locally.
+To view the website locally, open index.html in your browser.